WorldAfterCapital/WorldAfterCapital/References.md

 Simon, C. (2020, February 28). _New clues about how and why the Maya culture collapsed._ Harvard Gazette. https://news.harvard.edu/gazette/story/2020/02/new-clues-about-how-and-why-the-maya-culture-collapsed/

 Seligson, K. (2019, May 20). _Misreading the story of climate change and the Maya._ The Conversation. https://theconversation.com/misreading-the-story-of-climate-change-and-the-maya-113829

+Marr, B. (2019, September 5). _How Much Data Do We Create Every Day?
+The Mind-Blowing Stats Everyone Should Read._ Forbes. https://www.forbes.com/sites/bernardmarr/2018/05/21/how-much-data-do-we-create-every-day-the-mind-blowing-stats-everyone-should-read/

 Kemp, S. (2020, February 4). _Digital 2020: 3.8 billion people use social media._ We Are Social. https://wearesocial.com/blog/2020/01/digital-2020-3-8-billion-people-use-social-media